 How to manage financial risk through Brexit uncertainty

-Barry Doyle and John Power, Directors of Strategic Growth Leaders finance consultancy, outline the key considerations Irish SMEs should consider to respond to the challenges posed by Brexit.
+Barry Doyle and John Power, Directors of Strategic Growth Leaders (SGL) finance consultancy, outline the key considerations Irish SMEs should consider to respond to the challenges posed by Brexit.

 The uncertainty generated by Brexit has highlighted important finance considerations for Irish businesses.
 Issues that impact SMEs in areas including managing multi-currency budgets, cash flow and projection, cash, currency and treasury management, optimising their capital structure and ensuring that appropriate types of funding are utilised, are heightened by the present and potential impacts of Brexit.

 Too often, the finance function has been regarded as a cost, focused on historical reporting and compliance, rather than acting as a strategic, commercially-minded arm of the business.
 Brexit has created an impetus for companies to better structure and integrate their finance function, so that it acts as a strategic member of the management team, rather than a back office operation.

 From the work SGL has done with Enterprise Ireland clients concerned about Brexit, it is clear that those who combine finance capability, resources, and a financial model that quantifies exposure, with a documented policy that explicitly states how each is to be managed, are better prepared to address any challenges that may arise.

 Enterprise Ireland’s Be Prepared grant can be used to access financial and currency expertise and is a great resource for Irish SMEs eager to limit Brexit exposure.
 Finance is also one of the six pillars assessed by Enterprise Ireland’s Brexit SME Scorecard, an interactive online questionnaire that thousands of Irish businesses have used to assess exposure to date.

 Take these six practical steps to help your business to minimise the financial risks posed by Brexit.